John Worboys: Worboys' account of his offending

-In speaking about the victim he raped, Worboys stated that this had occurred before Christmas 2007, when he 'felt angry towards his partner'.
-He explained how the woman had 'boasted that she could take any drug', to which Worboys said he initially gave her a vitamin tablet, telling her it was Ecstasy.
+In speaking about the victim he admitted he had raped, Worboys stated that this had occurred before Christmas 2007, when he "felt angry towards his partner".
+He explained how the woman had "boasted that she could take any drug", to which Worboys said he initially gave her a vitamin tablet, telling her it was ecstasy.
 When she complained the tablet had no effect, Worboys decided to give her a whole Temazepam tablet.
-As a result, he stated he was able to go further than in previous actions, penetrating her with his penis, but that this had been 'for approximately four seconds'.
-He noted how the victim became 'briefly conscious, telling him to 'get off her', before she lost consciousness again.
-Worboys stated that he masturbated before driving home, with the victim making 'no further comment about the assault'.
-Worboys stated this was the only occasion when he had raped someone, adding that he had committed 'sexual touching after the single act of rape', but 'did not consider that he would have attempted penetrative sex again'.
+As a result, he stated he was able to go further than in previous actions, penetrating her with his penis, but that this had been "for approximately four seconds".
+He noted how the victim became "briefly conscious", telling him to "get off her", before she lost consciousness again.
+Worboys stated that he masturbated before driving home, with the victim making "no further comment about the assault".
+Worboys stated this was the only occasion when he had raped someone, adding that he had committed "sexual touching after the single act of rape", but "did not consider that he would have attempted penetrative sex again".

 Worboys stated that after he resumed the relationship, he did not reoffend until June 2006.
-Worboys added that the sexual assaults became more regular from October 2006, with the immediate trigger being his partner contacting him after they had broken up, asking him to collect her after a night out, suggesting that she returned home with him.
+Worboys added that the sexual assaults became more regular from October 2006, with the immediate trigger being his partner contacting him after they had broken up, asking him to collect her after a night out, suggesting that she return home with him.
 Worboys stated that he picked her up, but that she was heavily intoxicated and he had to take her to her mother's address.
-Worboys said that he was 'enraged' by her intoxication and decided to act, fetching drugs and drink before searching for a victim that night.
+Worboys said that he was "enraged" by her intoxication and decided to act, fetching drugs and drink before searching for a victim that night.